thanurarukshan/network-configuration-automation-ansible/README.md

 ## Contribution
 Feel free to fork the repository, create a feature branch, and submit a pull request.
 Issues and suggestions are welcome!

-## License
-This project is licensed under the MIT License.

 ## Contact
-For any queries or contributions, reach out to [your email or GitHub profile link].
+For any queries or contributions, reach out to thanurarukshan2000@gmail.com.